OCA/knowledge/document_url_google_drive/readme/CONFIGURE.md

     Example: `application/pdf, image/jpeg, image/png`.
 By default, all files are
     selected

-- You will be asked to authenticate when you add a link for the first time.
+  You can always log off from the current Google Account by clicking the "logout" icon right to the "Add GDrive link".